 After clearing the reefs south of the island we arrived in the southwest cove of Yiali [36° 38.6' N 27° 06.9' E] at 1240 and anchored in 5 m depth with 30 m chain scope.
 We had come 30.8 M from Emborios.
 The water here is always a most attractive very clear turquoise-blue.
 We swam and had a light lunch.

 In the evening we went ashore to the small beach, just across from where we were anchored, and cut into chunks a large watermelon that we had bought in Samos.
 This way we avoided making a mess inside Thetis whose deck I had earlier scrubbed with a brush and soap.
 After we left the watermelon in the boat we went with the dinghy to the large beach further east and took a long walk.
 We met an Austrian couple with a small dog.
-Theirs was the only other sailboat anchored, about a mile away from Thetis, within sight.
+Theirs was the only other sailboat anchored within sight, about a mile away from Thetis.

-After our return we took hot showers, had an ouzo and made boiled some linguine for dinner which we served with fresh tomato sauce we had brought from Kalami and Parmezan.
+After our return we took hot showers, had an ouzo and boiled some linguine for dinner which we served with a fresh tomato sauce that we had brought from Kalami and Parmezan.
 By now all the apricots and figs (bouknes - μπούκνες) from our garden had been eaten but we still had some oranges.
 We had a good calm night.

 Saturday June 23, 2012, Day 5

 We did not move from our delightful anchorage here in Yiali.
 Alice did some work with her MacBook Air computer and I tried “tethering” my MacBook to the iPhone and it was already connected but there was no access to the Internet.
 I tried “tethering” Alice’s computer and that was a total success.
 I am beginning to think that there is something wrong with my operating system.
 When we return home I will re-load it.